 Black Sun, Thule and Trio

-110 x 130 cm, 5 parts Relief.
-Kozo and abaca fibres cast in a plaster mould.
+110 x 130 cm, 5 parts.
+Kozo and abaca fibers.
+Paper cast in a plaster mold.

 Pots/vessels/containers.
 Concrete universal shapes with a wide range of associations, everything from utensils used for ritual purposes to those in everyday use.